biosafetylvl5/gwynu/src/understanding/estradiol.njk.md

 > "BIOME is a student organization dedicated to providing open space for anyone interested in pursuing bioengineering and biology inspired projects."
 [BIOME](https://biome.bio).

 After the initial quantification project, I applied for and received a project grant from [BIOME](https://biome.bio) for continued exploration.
 The original application timeline and budget are available [here](BIOME-GANTT-CHART-PROJECT-MILESTONES-06212019.xlsx).
-Like many projects the initial timeline was *far* too ambitious.

 The funded goals were: